elastic/integrations/packages/ti_opencti/docs/README.md

 The OpenCTI integration collects one type of data stream: logs.

 **Logs** are lists of records created over time.
-Each event in the log data stream collected by the OpencTI integration is an indicator that can be used to detect suspicious or malicious cyber activitity.
+Each event in the log data stream collected by the OpenCTI integration is an indicator that can be used to detect suspicious or malicious cyber activity.
 The data is fetched from [OpenCTI's GraphQL API](https://docs.opencti.io/latest/deployment/integrations/#graphql-api).

 ## Requirements